IT’S VERY IMPORTANT

 False: It may seem to be true if we were raised with one or more rage-aholics, & if we then also have chosen to stay with ragers as adults.

-BUT healthy people have learned productive ways of processing & channeling their anger, so it never leads to being self-destructive or abusive.
+BUT healthy people have learned productive ways of processing & channeling their anger, so it never leads to being self-destructive or abusive to others.

-Of course, chemicals (alcohol/ drugs/ some medicines, even food allergies…) can generate anger & set off a compulsion to be nasty, if we haven’t learned to recognize the symptoms & how to handle them
+Of course, chemicals (alcohol/ drugs/ some medicines, even food allergies…) can generate anger & set off a compulsion to be nasty, either because the cognitive brain isn’t in charge OR if we haven’t learned to recognize the symptoms of rage or how to handle them

 ⚡️increases as we get older

-⚡️ is not a ‘problem‘ for someone IF we don’t sound / look angry
+⚡️ is not a ‘problem‘ IF we don’t sound / look angry

-False: Anyone who does not understand & appreciate the potential value of anger may have a problem.
-There are ways to tell if someone has hidden anger/rage, even when they don’t admit to it – by holding themselves stiffly, always being fearful, being overly nice, being paranoid, jealous, controlling….
-(Posts: “Passive-aggressive anger” // Secretly angry ‘nice peopel’)
+False: Anyone who does not understand & appreciate the potential value of anger will have a problem with it.
+There are ways to tell if someone has hidden anger/rage, even when they don’t admit to it – by holding themseld stiffly, always being fearful, being overly nice, being paranoid, jealous, controlling….

 ⚡️is best dealt with by stuffing it

-False: Some of us think that learning to control our anger means having to hold it in.
-Once we’re able to recognize when we are angry, we can learn how best to express it.
-Healthy people don’t stock-pile emotions the way we had to as kids.
-(Post: “Low-level anger”)
+False: Some of us think that learning to control our anger means having to always hold it in.
+WRONG.
+Instead, we need to be able to recognize when we’re angry, & learn how best to express it.
+Healthy adults don’t stock-pile emotions the way we had to as kids.
+(Post: “Low-level anger“)

 ⚡️ is only a ‘problem’ for certain types

-False: All types of people experience anger – truck drivers, college professors, physicians, housewives, grandmothers, lawyers, policemen, career criminals, poor people, millionaires, children, the elderly, people of various colors, nationalities, and religions…..
+False: All types of people experience anger – truck drivers, college professors, physicians, housewives, grandmothers, lawyers, geniuses, siblings, policemen, career criminals, poor people, millionaires, children, the elderly, clergy, people of any color / nationality / religion…..
 Anger is a universal emotion!

 ⚡️ is all about getting even